Kaylerc/Pokedex/README.md

 # Pokedex

-This is a project completed as a student at NYCDA

 ## Purpose
 To create a project that shows my knowledge of:
 - using AJAX to retrieve API date